nicolasaunai/nicolasaunai.github.io/content/_index.md

  #      gradient_end: '#1976d2'
  #      gradient_start: '#004ba0'
  #      text_color_light: true
-# - block: about.avatar
+   - block: about.avatar
-#   id: about
+     id: about
-#   content:
+     content:
-#     # Choose a user profile to display (a folder name within `content/authors/`)
+       # Choose a user profile to display (a folder name within `content/authors/`)
-#     username: admin
+       username: admin
-#     # Override your bio text from `authors/admin/_index.md`?
+       # Override your bio text from `authors/admin/_index.md`?
-#     text: I am a researcher at CNRS working at the Laboratory of Plasma Physics (LPP), in
+      #text: I am a researcher at CNRS working at the Laboratory of Plasma Physics (LPP), in
       #      Palaiseau, France.
 My field of research is space plasma physics, and in particular the
       #      phenomenon of Magnetic Reconnection, which I study with numerical simulations and
       #      spacecraft observations.
 I enjoy sharing what I do and learn, that is what motivated
       #      me to make this website, that I’ll try to keep updated as much as possible.
       #      You will find here informations related to my work, including my research (topics, papers, talks, projects, etc.)
 # - block: features
 #   content:
 #     title: Skills